Yassineelg/runtrack_web/jour1/README.md

-Sure, here's the general README.md for your Day 1 of the runtrack_web:

 # Day 1 - SEO and HTML Structuring

 Welcome to Day 1 of the runtrack_web program!
 This day is dedicated to revising the HTML, CSS, and JS languages and learning essential practices for clean and accessible web development.
 The goal is to build a common foundation among all students.